Katharine Cook Briggs: Early research

 Briggs looked at data from studies of contemporary children's educational and social developmental theories.
 She created a vocation test for children as she saw this as a key to a child's future happiness and well being.
-Her earliest research led her to identify four main personality types in 1917: meditative types, spontaneous types, executive types, and sociable types, which later developed into the MBTI terms Ixxx, ExxP, ExTJ, and ExFJ.
+Her earliest research led her to identify four main personality types in 1917: meditative types, spontaneous types, executive types, and sociable types, which later developed into the MBTI terms Ixxx (meditative), ExxP (spontaneous) ExTJ (executive), and ExFJ (social).
 However, while investigating the works of various philosophers, scientists and psychologists, she was unable to identify one definitive theory of type that encompassed all aspects.
 From the lack of findings, she decided to begin to distinguish her own theory of type.

 Writings

 She wrote essays about child-rearing and education, believing that children have an innate curiosity and that education is what fuels this natural instinct.
 Briggs' early interest in personality types developed from her attempts at fiction writing.
 To create richer characters for her fiction writing, she attempted to understand the details of human personality and behaviors.
 Briggs' first two articles were published in the journal New Republic.
-The first was published in 1926 (Meet Yourself Using the Personality Paint Box) and the second in 1928 (Up From Barbarism).
+The first was published in 1926 ("Meet Yourself Using the Personality Paint Box") and the second in 1928 ("Up From Barbarism").

 Isabel's involvement

 In 1923, Briggs read the work of Carl Jung and introduced it to her daughter.
 His theory focused on innate differences between people in regard to their decision making and their intake of information.
 She was inspired to write erotic fiction about Jung.
 After reading C.G.
 Jung's Psychological Types, Briggs abandoned her own creation of a personality theory and began to focus on Jung's ideas in a more in depth manner.
 Isabel, initially uninterested in type research, had a change of heart when she encountered work that attempted to identify people's appropriate type of work for their character.
 She decided to join efforts with her mother.
 Katharine and Isabel were greatly influenced by Jung.
 From here they began a twenty-year period of type watching.
 In 1945, Katharine and Isabel, with the help of Lyman Briggs, ran the first assessment on George Washington Medical School students.
 Keeping in mind her mother's early work, during World War II, Isabel created a test that would help identify a person's appropriate war-related job.
+Katharine typed herself as an INFJ (Advocate) using the test she and her daughter made.